willstMSFT/microsoft-365-docs/microsoft-365/admin/activity-reports/microsoft-365-copilot-agents.md

 - MST160
 - MET150
 - MOE150
-description: "Learn about agent usage in Microsoft 365 copilot and gain insights into the Microsoft 365 Copilot activity in your anization."
+description: "Learn about agent usage in Microsoft 365 copilot and gain insights into the Microsoft 365 Copilot activity in your organization."
 ---

 # Microsoft 365 reports in the admin center – Agent usage in Microsoft 365 Copilot